-The programme accompanies companies or public bodies in certifying their best practices in the workplace.
+The programme "Actions Positives" from the Ministry of Equality between men and women (MEGA) accompanies companies or public bodies in certifying their best practices in the workplace.
 In concrete terms, the participating company analyses its situation and takes action in three areas:

-- equal treatment (recruitment; calculations of remuneration; enhancement of qualifications) - equality in decision-making (professional promotion; access to continuing education; equal participation in decision-making) - equality in work-life balance (after parental leave; in work organization; for a balance of life and increased job satisfaction)
+- equal treatment (recruitment; calculations of remuneration; enhancement of qualifications); - equality in decision-making (professional promotion; access to continuing education; equal participation in decision-making); - equality in work-life balance (after parental leave; in work organization; for a balance of life and increased job satisfaction).

-The information collected is used to develop an action plan.
-The plan is then implemented for 12 months and monitored and adapted.
+The information collected is used to develop an Action Plan.
+The plan is then implemented for 24 months and monitored and adapted.
 The awarding of a label rewards both concrete actions carried out and the commitment of the organization.